Micheline R. Ishay

 Responding to the recent surge of populism and authoritarianism, Ishay’s current research concerns the future of internationalism amidst post-pandemic recession and protests.
 Her Internationalism and Its Betrayal unveiled after the Cold War the early contradictions of liberal internationalism during the Enlightenment.
 This

-, draws on the failures and successes of old internationalist experiments to propose constructive possibilities for global governance, based on universal rights, to address current challenges.
+latest project, tentatively titled Reconstructing Internationalism: Nationalist Challenges and New Possibilities, draws on the failures and successes of old internationalist experiments to propose constructive possibilities for global governance, based on universal rights, to address current challenges.